Code of Conduct Policy

 (m) Any questionable behavior or actions not listed above will be left to the discretion of the Library director or his/her designee for review and action.

 The Library is not responsible for personal belongings left unattended.
-Personal items left by patrons are subject to disposal.
+Personal items left by patrons are subject to disposal or may be turned over to law enforcement.

 257 E. Center St.